azoth-lang/azoth.language.reference/src/ideas.md

 ### Product Types for Tuples

 Azoth has sum types (`|`) and intersection types (`&`).
 For consistency with those, it may make sense to make tuple types be product types.
 These could be constructed with the `*` operator.
+The issue with that is how would tuples of one item and empty tuples work?

 ### Unify Union Types and Enum Classes